andreapdr/andreapdr.github.io/_posts/2021-09-22-Multimodal-Machine-Learning.markdown

 Model is trained on two tasks:
 1. Masked Language Modeling with Visual Clues: the task drives the network to not only model the dependencies in sentence words, but also to align the visual and linguistic content.
 For example in "*kitten drinking from \[MASK\]*", without the input image, the masked word could be any container.
 2. Masked RoI Classification with Linguistic Clues: to avoid any visual clue leakage from the visual feature embedding of other elements, the pixels in the masked ROI are set to zeros before applying Fast R-CNN.
 The category label for the masked RoI is predicted by pre-trained Faster R-CNN.
 For a sample drawn from the BooksCorpurs & English Wikipedia datasets, the input format *degenerates* to only text.
-In such a scenario, the visual feature embedding is a learnable emebedding shared for all words.
+In such a scenario, the visual feature embedding is a learnable embedding shared for all words.

+* Textual Sequence length is  64 tokens - double check this!

 ### LXMERT: Learning Cross-Modality Encoder Representations from Transformers (2019)